Table of contents

-Prepare for robbing bees and wasps
+Prepare for robbing bees and wasps with a robbing screen

 Nectar dearths and robbing go hand-in-hand.
 If your honey bees are hungry, chances are other honey bees and wasps are also hungry.
 Protect your colony by using a robbing screen, a device that confuses intruders.

 If you do any colony management during a nectar dearth, try to get in and out as soon as possible.
 Any odors coming from your hive, including the smell of brood and drops of honey, are likely to attract intruders.
 Just be aware of the potential problem, move quickly, and keep your work area clean.